How to Print Labels From Excel (Table of Contents)

 - Select Match Fields from write & Insert Field.

-- Select the appropriate columns headings for required fields.
+- Select the appropriate column headings for required fields.
 Click OK once you are done with it.

 - Click on Update Labels that appear in Write & Insert pane.